Custom Size Tags For your Screen Print and Embroidery projects.

 Let’s talk about custom size tag options for your custom printed apparel projects projects, there are several ways to apply size/care labels and I’ll do my best to cover them all here.
 The different application systems are dictated by garment material, cost and quantity.

 In all cases size tags are far more affordable if you do them in a large volume so keep that in mind while planning your project.
 With most projects the size/care label is the same on several products allowing us to fold them together for a higher volumed produced bringing the price down per unit.
 With that in mind try and design the label to be as general as possible so it can be used on multiple garment configurations.
 I tell people to try and not overthink it, your logo, the size and maybe a short brand message or wash instructions/icons.
 Things that are more specific like fabric content and country of origin are fine but they narrow down the garment that they will be compatible with creating more setup costs.

 The Federal Trade Commission says all garment labels must contain fiber content, country of origin, and manufacturer, importer or dealer.
-This more applies to the actual garment vendor than it does to our customer and if you’re asking when it would apply to your project I would say if you’re selling to Walmart, Disney or regularly shipping wholesale over international boarders.
+This more applies to the actual garment vendor than it does to our customer.
+If you’re asking when it would apply to your project I would say if you’re selling to Walmart, Disney or regularly shipping wholesale over international boarders.